A good night’s sleep is vital for so many aspects of a healthy life.

 - Include protein in your evening meal to help keep your blood sugar stable throughout the night (a big dip in blood sugar can be a cause of waking up)

-- A warm shower or bath before might help you relax (or try one of my other suggestions for unwinding)
+- A warm shower or bath (with some added Epsom salts) before bed might help you relax (or try one of my other suggestions for unwinding)

 Start with the ones that jump out at you…either because they are the easiest or because you know they are your biggest problem.
 And remember, practice makes perfect.
 Don’t just try them for a night or two.
 You need to give it a few weeks of consistent application to give your body time to adapt.

 Don’t forget to “catch the wave”

 The chemicals of sleep come in waves, approximately every 90 minutes.
 If you start to feel a bit drowsy, that’s your signal that the wave is coming and you need to be ready to catch it.
 Ignoring the signal while you “just finish what you are doing”, will likely mean you miss the wave and it will be another 90 minutes before the next one comes along.

 More tips to improve your sleep

 If you want to go even further, you could add these into your routine too:

 - Get yourself a pair of blue light blocking glasses.
 This might be especially helpful if you spend a lot of time looking at screens.
 You can even get blue light blocking added to your prescription glasses these days.
 Blue light suppresses melatonin (your sleep hormone).